Feeding the Laminitis Prone Horse to Promote Healthy Hooves

 Although grass and forage can go a long way to meet your laminitis prone horse or pony’s energy requirements, most UK pasture lacks optimal levels of important trace minerals, including zinc which is important for hoof quality.
 As such if feeding a fibre only ration or less than recommended of a feed with added vitamins and minerals, then top up with a broad-spectrum vitamin and mineral supplement such as Dengie Leisure or Performance Vits & Mins.

 Alfalfa for hooves

 All of the Dengie fibre feeds contain alfalfa.
 Research by the Royal Dick Vet School found that including alfalfa in the diet helped to improve the quality and quantity of hoof growth, which is thought to be due to alfalfa’s naturally excellent levels of good quality protein and naturally occurring vitamins and minerals including calcium.
-With four feeds approved by The Laminitis Trust including Hi-Fi Lite, Hi-Fi Molasses Free, Healthy Hooves Molasses Free and Alfa-A Molasses Free, Dengie has a feed suitable for your horse or pony, whatever their needs.
+With a wide range of feeds, Dengie has a feed suitable for your horse or pony, whatever their needs.

 Biotin for healthy hooves

 Biotin is a sulphur containing B vitamin essential for cell proliferation and is the most commonly identified nutrient for improving hoof quality.
 B vitamins are synthesized by micro-organisms in the digestive tract as a by-product of fermentation.
 In a healthy digestive system, the horse would be expected to produce sufficient biotin to maintain hoof condition.
 If the supply of fibre is compromised or the environment of the gut is not conducive to allow bacteria to function efficiently, then the production of B vitamins, including biotin, may be compromised.
 Poor hoof condition can often be a reflection of an unhealthy digestive system.